pnp/blog/content/post/microsoft-365-development-security/index.md

 ## Avoid app permissions

 To be precisely and clear: Always prefer to use delegated access and delegated permissions.
-Permissions always are applied non-resource specific.
+App permissions always are applied non-resource specific.
 This means what you can do with one site you can do with every site.
 No user specific access to specific resources is possible that way.
 In the past there was the option to authenticate with ACS site-scoped which is not recommended anymore.
 For instance this is not centrally managed in Azure AD where you could apply conditional access policies as an example from a typical ZeroTrust scenario.
 A new option is the so called [resource specific consent (RSC)](https://mmsharepoint.wordpress.com/2021/08/18/accessing-sharepoint-sites-with-resource-specific-consent-rsc-and-microsoft-graph/).
 This is not SharePoint specific as for instance it also works with Teams.
 This is a big advantage over the old site-scoped ACS approach.
 One disadvantage is, this approach still requires a high privileged app permission needed at least for setup.
 So if your organization does not allow app permissions at all you need really good arguments for this approach.
 A request “Sites.FullControl.All” app permission is a bit like requesting a bazooka...

 ### Domain Isolated